What is a typical feature seen in the chest X-ray of a patient with aortic dissection?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-A typical feature seen in the chest X-ray of a patient with aortic dissection is a widened aortic knob.
-This finding results from the separation of the layers of the aortic wall, which can lead to an outward bulging appearance of the aorta at the level of the aortic knob on the X-ray.
-The widening may also reflect blood accumulating between the aortic walls or an increase in the aortic diameter due to the dissection process.
+The characteristic feature observed in the chest X-ray of a patient with aortic dissection is a widened aortic knob.
+This finding occurs due to the separation of the layers of the aortic wall caused by the dissection, which leads to an increase in the size of the aortic silhouette on imaging.
+The dissection results in a more prominent contour of the aorta, which becomes evident as a widening of the aortic knob on the X-ray.

 Subscribe